MUsamaZafar/Industrial-Predictive-Maintenance-Gate-Valves/README.md

 - Condition Monitoring
 - Vibration Analysis
 - Industrial Sensor Data Analysis

 ---

-## Analytical Workflow

-The analysis followed a structured workflow:

-1. Data inspection and preprocessing
-2. Signal cleaning and sensor alignment
-3. Valve-cycle segmentation
-4. KPI extraction
-5. Time-series trend analysis
-6. Time-domain vibration analysis
-7. Frequency-domain analysis
-8. Time-frequency analysis
-9. Comparison of normal and anomalous behaviour
-10. Engineering interpretation of the results

----

 ## Key Findings

-The analysis identified several significant patterns across the test datasets:
+Analysis of the hydraulic, vibration, and magnetic sensor datasets identified several significant observations across the qualification testing programme.

+The principal findings are summarised below:

 - The 5k valve developed clear pressure-collapse and seat-leakage behaviour during the later stages of the 500-cycle qualification test.
 - The 10k valve showed a distinct operating-condition change while ultimately passing qualification.